-- \Approval criteria of occupational accidents for leukemia: - Exposure to an equivalent amount of ionizing radiation (5 mSv × years of engagement). - 2) Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure.
+1) Exposure to an equivalent amount of ionizing radiation (5 mSv \times years of engagement).

-In addition, in August 2016, the MHLW approved a second occupational accident/injury based on the above approval criteria by medical experts for a worker who developed leukemia after the accident at the TEPCO Fukushima Daiichi NPP.
-A third such case was approved by MHLW in December 2017.
+2) Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure.
+In addition, in August 2016, MHLW approved based on the above approval criteria by medical experts the second case of occupational disease of worker who developed leukemia after the accident at the TEPCO Fukushima Daiichi NPP.
+The third case was approved by MHLW in December 2017.
+In December 2022, The fourth case was approved by MHLW, resulting in a total of four.
+In December 2022, Polycythemia vera which is related to leukemia is an occupational disease based on approval criteria for leukemia.